 College visits are an important part of the college search process.
 They allow you to get a closer look at your shortlisted colleges so you can determine whether or not a particular institution is a good fit for you.
 However, simply visiting various colleges isn’t enough.
 You need active participation in order to make the most of the experience.

-Here’s some tips on active participation on college visits:
+Here are some tips on active participation on college visits:

 Do your research

 Do your research before visiting any college and make notes about anything that stands out and which you would like to take a look at while touring the campus.
-Also make notes on anything you are not clear about so you can get the necessary clarifications in person on your visit.
+Also, make notes on anything you are not clear about so you can get the necessary clarifications in person on your visit.

 While you are on the college campus, refer to your notes and ask questions, check out the facilities, and make notes about everything you see, and more importantly, how you feel about what you see.